ceramicskate0/SWELF/README.md

      length':'{Minumum log length beofre its an event}

+     length:200

      count':'{Term or statement to count}':'{Number of times in log before its a counted event}

+     example: count:;:8

    Any combination of the following as long as they are in order.

      Term or statement to seatch for ','EventLogName','EventID

+     powershell.exe,microsoft-windows-sysmon/operational

+     cmd.exe,microsoft-windows-powershell/operational

+     cmd.exe,microsoft-windows-sysmon/operational

+     has been restricted by your Administrator by location with policy rule

+     csc.exe

+     log file was cleared